RylanGotto/jsonator/README.md

-# jsonator
+# JSONator

-JSOnator is a micro MVC server and lightweight noSQL document storage system with no dependancies.
+JSONator is a micro MVC server and lightweight noSQL document storage system with no dependancies.
 The purpose of this project is to demonstrate different skills, and methodlogies in order to create a REST service from scratch.
 The DBMS is complete with schema validation and has been implemneted in a noSQL style.